Convert ODT to SVG

 Scalable Vector Graphics

-XML-based vector image format for two-dimensional graphics.
-Created by W3C (World Wide Web Consortium).
-Supports scalability, interactivity, animation, and CSS styling.
-Native format for web browsers and widely supported in design tools.
-Can be embedded directly in HTML.
-Vector Graphics Web Standard |
+XML-based vector image format for two-dimensional graphics developed by W3C.
+Supports scalability without quality loss, interactivity, animation, and CSS styling.
+Native format for all modern web browsers and widely supported in graphic design tools.
+Can be embedded directly in HTML pages.
+Vector Graphics W3C Standard |

 | Technical Specifications |